Ecological network: Stability and Optimisation

 The relationship between ecosystem complexity and stability is a major topic of interest in ecology.
 Use of ecological networks makes it possible to analyze the effects of the network properties described above on the stability of an ecosystem.
 Ecosystem complexity was once thought to reduce stability by enabling the effects of disturbances, such as species loss or species invasion, to spread and amplify through the network.
 However, other characteristics of network structure have been identified that reduce the spread of indirect effects and thus enhance ecosystem stability.
 The relationship between complexity and stability can even be inverted in food webs with sufficient trophic coherence, so that increases in biodiversity would make a community more stable rather than less.

-Once ecological networks are described as transportation networks where the food flows along the predation links, one can extending to them the concept of allometric scaling.
+Once ecological networks are described as transportation networks where the food flows along the predation links, one can extend the concept of allometric scaling to them.
 In doing so one could find that spanning trees are characterized by universal scaling relations, thereby suggesting that ecological network could be the product of an optimisation procedure.

 Interaction strength may decrease with the number of links between species, damping the effects of any disturbance and cascading extinctions are less likely in compartmentalized networks, as effects of species losses are limited to the original compartment.
 Furthermore, as long as the most connected species are unlikely to go extinct, network persistence increases with connectance and nestedness.
 No consensus on the links between network nestedness and community stability in mutualistic species has however been reached among several investigations in recent years.
 Recent findings suggest that a trade-off between different types of stability may exist.
 The nested structure of mutual networks was shown to promote the capacity of species to persist under increasingly harsh circumstances.
 Most likely, because the nested structure of mutualistic networks helps species to indirectly support each other when circumstances are harsh.
 This indirect facilitation helps species to survive, but it also means that under harsh circumstances one species cannot survive without the support of the other.
 As circumstances become increasingly harsh, a tipping point may therefore be passed at which the populations of a large number of species may collapse simultaneously.